 The Sochi Olympic Park was next on my list of highlights to check out.
 A huge construction project completed in 2014, still shiny and new, just a few kilometres south of the old town.

 The spectacular park contained the Fisht Olympic Stadium, the Bolshoi Ice dome, the Arena Skate Centre, the Sochi Autodrome (Russian Grand Prix) and more.
-There was also a theme park for family and kids but perhaps most interesting of all features was the Sochi Medal Plaza with its huge fountain known as the “Waters of the Olympic Park”.
-Behind the fountain stood the rather phallic looking Olympic cauldron upon which the Olympic flame had burned for the entirety of the past Olympic Games.
-Every Saturday night at the fountain there’s an magnificent water and lights display which I was lucky enough to see and enjoy.
+There was also a theme park for family and kids but perhaps most interesting of all features was the Sochi Medal Plaza with its huge “Waters of the Olympic Park” fountain.
+Behind the fountain stood the rather phallic looking Olympic torch tower upon which the Olympic flame had burned for the entirety of the past winter Olympic Games.
+Every Saturday there’s a magnificent water and lights display at the fountain which I was lucky to see and enjoy.

 Wrapping it Up

 Did I like Sochi?
 Yes and no. It’s a family resort for a family holiday.
 It’s expensive and frankly the beaches are disappointing.
-However, the atmosphere is relaxed and chilled.
+However, the atmosphere is relaxed and laid back.
 There is entertainment and something for everyone.

 Would I go back?
 Probably not, but then again I might do for a Russian Grand Prix or some other major sports event.

 There were many beautiful houses and villas around Sochi.
 It occurred to me though, as I admired them, that I had no idea of what a real dacha was supposed to look like.
 So, I like to think that Sasha was there, somewhere and doing just fine.